 A general survey of the field of social psychology.
 Social factors in human nature; psychology of individual differences; social interaction; collective behavior; psychology of personality; social pathology.
-Prerequisite: Soc 101 or Ant 101 or 102 or Psy 101 or approval of instructor.
+(Same as PSY 341) Prerequisite: Soc 101 or Ant 101 or 102 or Psy 101 or approval of instructor.